Shoebox NY, Kuwait _

 When Shoebox NY approached us back in March this year, we jumped at the chance to work on a retail design identity for the highly regarded brand.
-And after working in Kuwait previously, we were more than happy to take on another project of the same caliber.
+And after working in Kuwait previously, we were more than happy to take on another project of the same calibre.
 Now, we can reveal more of the D4R x Shoebox story!

 A family owned business, established way back in 1954, Shoebox stood alone as a single store in Long Island.
 Since the mid-fifties, they’ve expanded their physical retail presence across the USA and Middle East.
 And as part of their latest retail strategy, they wanted to open a newly designed store in Kuwait’s 360 Mall.
 Enter, D4R.